jsaizant/TEREC-A2T/README.md

 # TEREC-A2T
-### Temporal Relation classification in the Clinical domain with the Ask2Transformers framework.
+### Temporal Relation Classification in the Clinical domain with the Ask2Transformers framework.

 This repository contains the code for our zero-shot evaluation of A2T textual entailment models on temporal relation classification in clinical domain documents.